Pavel-Husakouski/NetworkEditorDraft/README.md

 - GoogleMaps, MarkerClusterer API and integration with TypeScript
 - Ext.js

 The current code might not be working as the dependencies became stale.
-Unfortunatelly any work on this package is abandoned.
+Unfortunatelly any work on this package has been abandoned.